rlipscombe/rabbitmq-learnings/README.md

 ### Sending to the given exchange

-Because we bound the queue to the exchange with the wildcard routing filter '#', you might expect that any message to the given exchange will be delivered to the queue.
+Because we bound the queue to the exchange with the wildcard routing filter '#', you might expect (if you've been reading about topic exchanges) that any message to the given exchange will be delivered to the queue.

 Wrong.
 We chose a "direct"-type exchange earlier, which means that the routing filter must match the routing key.